Typical Peruvian Salsas, Sauces & Dips

 Just be a little bit cautious when trying a special sauce for the first time: it might be pleasantly spicy or could be incredibly HOT.

-Salsa Criolla probably is the most important and most popular side dish / salsa in Peru.
-Prepared with red onions, aji amarillo, the juice of Peruvian limes and some freshly chopped coriander or parsley, Salsa Criolla accompanies numerous typical local dishes and just has to be on the table when enjoying a great Peruvian menu.
+Salsa Criolla probably is the most important and most popular side dish / sauce in Peru.
+Prepared with red onions, aji amarillo, the juice of Peruvian limes and some freshly chopped coriander or parsley, Salsa Criolla accompanies numerous typical local dishes and just has to be on the table when enjoying a great Peruvian meal.

 Like Salsa Criolla, the hot and spicy Salsa de Aji is an absolute must on every table.
 Prepared with Peruvian yellow chili and oil, this sauce can be either pleasantly spicy with a moderate heat or extremely hot, so be careful when trying.
 Salsa de Aji accompanies especially Peruvian meat and fish dishes, but is great as dip for tequeños, French fries, chips and many more.